 36.5 / Akumal Bay was created as a research iteration and Sunde entered the process with the goal to define the constraints of the project and to test out rules of engagement with the public.
-Interviews with locals about their relationship to water led to the decision about where the performance should take place, thus the story of the project emerged organically based on local input.
+It was here that she began conducting interviews with locals about their relationship to water.
+These interviews led to the decision about where the performance should take place, allowing for the story of the project to emerge organically based on local input.
 The direct impact of humans on the environment can be witnessed every day in Akumal Bay.
-Along with the rising tide, this became the story for this iteration.
+Along with the rising tide, this anthropogenic impact became the story for this iteration.

 The public was invited to participate from the shore, and seven people joined Sunde during the final hour.
 A local photographer provided photos and time-lapse video, which were presented in a local exhibition two weeks after the performance.
 Approximately 250 people encountered the work.